 Hunt for vintage (and handmade!) finds: Antique lovers find several antique shops here.
 Sixty dealers sell their antique wares at Uptowne Shoppes, and Coachman Antique Mall is known as Indiana’s oldest and largest antique mall.
 Don’t miss other specialty shops, such as Hook Pottery Paper where a pair of artists create pottery and handmade paper and stationery.

 Touch the Past: Fascinating local history fills the LaPorte County Historical Museum.
 Visitors view top-notch exhibits such as a vintage auto collection, sports memorabilia, rooms that reflect various time periods, and, the third largest private gun collection in the world.

 Mucho Mas!: Casual California-style Mexican eatery where fish tacos are a favorite.
 The restaurant was voted a winner in an area-wide taco contest.

 Heston Supper Club: A few miles outside of town in unincorporated Hesston, this building once housed a general store and tavern.
 Today the award-winning prime rib and hand-cut steaks draw visitors from a wide area.

 Blue Heron Inn, LaPorte: On the shores of Pine Lake, the inn features some rooms with lake views and also accommodations in floating boathouses.

-There’s a lot more to see and do in these two counties than you can fit in to one weekend, but this should give you a great starting point for creating your own getaway along the Indiana Dunes National Lakeshore and Beyond in Indiana’s Cool North.
+There’s a lot more to see and do in these two counties than you can fit in to one weekend, but this should give you a great starting point for creating your own getaway along the Indiana Dunes National Park and Beyond in Indiana’s Cool North.